amrabdelmoghny/WFI32-IoT/GettingStarted.md

 3. A file named **WIFI.CFG** (text) file is downloaded to the host PC.
 4. Drag and drop the file to the **CURIOSITY drive** to update the Wi-Fi credentials of the board.
 5. Reboot the device.
-6. The **blue LED** will light up once a successful connection to the Wi-Fi Access Point is made.
+6. The **BLUE LED** will light up once a successful connection to the Wi-Fi Access Point is made.

 **Important**: The Wi-Fi network SSID and password are limited to 19 characters.
 Avoid using quotation marks, names, or phrases that begin or end in spaces.
 The WFI32-IoT board supports only 2.4 GHz networks inline, thus using mobile hotspots to connect the board to the Internet is recommended.